 Abdul, a 35-year-old construction worker from Indonesia, was offered a contract in Australia at the award wage.
 Thinking this was an opportunity to earn money to provide an education for his four children, he came to Australia to work.
 However, with no English, no Australian qualifications and no safety briefing, he worked on a construction site in Canberra six days per week, earning $250 – of which $100 was taken back by his employer to cover accommodation on his remote farm.
 Abdul says he was not given any information about working conditions and fair rates of pay.

-How is the Sisters of Charity Foundation helping victims of modern slavery?
+How is the Sisters of Charity Foundation helping survivors of modern slavery and human trafficking?

 How We Help